typicalninja/google-sr/.changeset/thick-maps-fry.md

 "google-sr": major
 ---

-The `ResultNodeTyper` type helper has been removed
+Remove ResultNodeTyper type helper

-`ResultNodeTyper` was a helper type that was used to define parsers returning a `ResultNode`.
+`ResultNodeTyper` was a helper type that was used to define the type returned by a parser.
 This was removed, as it can be replaced with a simple interface definition.

 ```diff
 - import { ResultNodeTyper } from 'google-sr';